reconverse/outbreaks/README.md

 # outbreaks: a compilation of disease outbreak data

-This package compiles a series of disease outbreak data, to be shared during Hackout 3.
+This package compiles a series of publicly available disease outbreak data.
 Data can be provided as R objects (loaded automatically when loading the package), text files distributed alongside the package, or functions generating a dataset.

 The following R datasets are currently available: